Feeenland/5100_PHP_CMS/README.md

 ## Overview
 **CMS Project Leder Tatze**

-For this school project you have to program a cms yourself.
+For this school project i had to program a cms by myself.
 I have decided to revise and add to my existing "Leder LARP Tatze" page.
 The goal is a simple CMS where you can delete, edit and add things.